HaolingZHANG/DNASpiderWeb/docs/source/index.rst

 .. image:: _static/logo.svg

-**SPIDER-WEB** is a graph-based architecture in DNA-based storage, which provides tools for creating stable, repairable, and encryptible algorithms under arbitrary local biochemical constraints.
+**SPIDER-WEB** is a graph-based architecture, which provides tools for creating stable, repairable, and encryptible algorithms under arbitrary local biochemical constraints.

-First of all, as an algorithm generator, **SPIDER-WEB** provides **graph-based encoding** under arbitrary local biochemical constraint combinations.
+First of all, as a generator, **SPIDER-WEB** provides graph-based coding algorithms under arbitrary local biochemical constraint combinations.

 .. image:: _static/strategy_1.svg

-Afterwards, as a decoding repairer, **SPIDER-WEB** supplies **path-based correcting** for obtained DNA strings with one or more edit errors (including substitution, insertion, and deletion) probabilistically.
+Afterwards, as a corrector,
+when one or more edit (including insertion, deletion, or substitution) errors occur during the DNA sequencing process, **SPIDER-WEB** supplies a probabilistic repair strategy.

 .. image:: _static/strategy_2.svg

-Last but not least, as a data confounder, **SPIDER-WEB** offers **mapping shuffling**, to strengthen the capability of privacy protection.
+Finally, as a confounder, **SPIDER-WEB** offers certain encryption capabilities to against eavesdropping.

 .. image:: _static/strategy_3.svg

 .. toctree::
    :maxdepth: 1